RETURN TO HOME PAGE

 Why not just keep track of how many are sold?

 The BATF doesn't know how many are imported or exported illegally each year or how many were brought into the country by soldiers returning from wars.
 It is improbable that many guns would be illegally imported each year since it would only be guns that are illegal to sell or possess in the U.S. (since legal types are readily obtained from domestic production).
+The numbers of guns that were brought home from wars are miniscule relative to other gun sources.
 Export enforcement and the records that have to be kept on U.S. production and sales limit illegal exports to small amounts.

-For the years 1980 through 1993, 16.2 million civilian guns were imported, and 4.6 million were exported, according to the BATF.
-The net for import and export, then, is about 11.6 million imported.
+For the years 1980 through 1993, 16.2 million civilian guns were imported, according to the BATF.
 This compares to 57.0 million production for civilian use over the same period.
-Hence, the net of civilian guns made available for use is about 68.6 million guns over a 14 year period, for an average of 4.9 million guns per year.
+Hence, the number of guns made available for civilian use is about 73.2 million guns over a 14 year period, for an average of 5.2 million guns per year.

-Nobody knows how many guns wear out and are discarded/destroyed each year, mostly by police agencies, but it is a very small number.
-Unless a gun is shot a great deal, like in regular practice or competition, it will last 50 years or more with decent care.
+Nobody knows how many guns wear out and are discarded/destroyed each year, mostly by police agencies, but it is a very small number except for the small numbers of cheap firearms manufactured/sold/bought during the "saturday night special" era.
+Unless a gun of normal or good quality is shot a great deal, like in regular practice or competition, it will last 50 years or more with decent care.

 It also is not known how many guns are destroyed by authorities after being seized.
 In 1995 there were, according to the FBI Uniform Crime Report (UCR), about one-half million crimes committed by people with guns.
 Criminals typically do several crimes for each time they are caught.
 Someone was arrested for closely 45 percent of the 1995 violent crimes according to the UCR.
 When the criminals are caught, the weapons in their possession, and sometimes some that aren't, are seized.
-A huge portion of seized guns are destroyed by the authorities.
+A huge portion of guns seized in recent decades are destroyed by the authorities (thanks to gun control ferver).
 So, maybe 100,000 guns per year are destroyed as a result of criminals being apprehended.

 And, the BATF received about 85,000 requests for gun traces in 1994, which was up from preceding years because of increased nationwide commitment to having all seized guns traced.
 Yet, there are probably a large portion of gun crimes for which no traces are requested.
 So, the preceding estimate of 100,000 guns destroyed per year by authorities is consistent with the number of gun trace requests per year.